chovypilled/Amadeus-kt/README.md

 # Note from me, chovypilled
-This is a fork of <a href=https://github.com/Yink>Yink's</a> Amadeus project, planned to be rewritten in Kotlin.
+This is a remake/reimagining of <a href=https://github.com/Yink>Yink's</a> Amadeus project written in Kotlin.
 As it was for him, this is just a side project so I might take longer than expected.

-The reason I didn't fork the original repository is because the entire codebase is hideously outdated by now and working on it would prove far too difficult.
+ The reason I didn't fork the original repository directly is because the entire codebase is hideously outdated by now and working on it would prove far too difficult.

+ No, I don't intend to plug an LLM into this.
+LLMs never play characters well and I think using one would be disrespectful to Kurisu.

  Credit for the original project goes to <a href=https://github.com/Yink>Yink</a> and I am in no way pretending I came up with the idea of an Amadeus Android app.

 <a href=https://github.com/Yink/Amadeus> Link to the original project </a>

 Now that all that is out of the way, here are my main intentions:
-- Rewrite EVERYTHING in Kotlin
+- Rewrite most of it in Kotlin
 - Update for newer Android devices, replacing deprecated features
 - Add support for different screen resolutions and landscape orientation